 4 Technical Background

-4.1 Production The basic process for producing oxygen, nitrogen, and argon requires compression, cooling, purification, liquefaction, and distillation of air, which takes place at cryogenic temperatures.
+4.1 Production The basic process for producing oxygen, nitrogen, and argon requires compression, cooling, purification, liquefaction, and air distillation, which occur at cryogenic temperatures.
 The gases formed in vapour or liquid are non-corrosive, non-toxic, and non-flammable.
-Air contains these gases in the following percentages, oxygen 21%, nitrogen 78%, and argon 0.9%.
+Air contains these gases in the following percentages: oxygen (21%), nitrogen (78%), and argon (0.9%).
 The balance (0.1%) includes water, carbon dioxide, rare gases, and other impurities in tiny quantities.
-While none of the gases is toxic, the reduction of oxygen levels below normal can cause asphyxiation.
+While none of the gases is toxic, reducing oxygen levels below normal can cause asphyxiation.
 Increased oxygen concentrations can accelerate, but not initiate, the combustion of other materials.
 The process is directed to the production of gaseous and liquid products.
 In its simplest form, compressed and cooled air is purified and cooled to liquefaction temperatures in the passes of a heat exchanger against waste nitrogen and pure product gases.

 Impurities such as small traces of CO2 or hydrocarbon contaminants being carried by air are